 Total Time: 1

-Translated, it's "cheese balls"--like meatballs, but made with Parmesan and Romano cheeses instead.
-They're light and spongy.
-Buon appetito!
+Translated, Polpette di Formaggio is "cheese balls" - like meatballs, but made with Parmesan and Romano cheeses.
+They're light, spongy, and delicious.

 Login to add to your Recipe Box